 First of all, to convict you of vehicular manslaughter while intoxicated (Cal.
 Pen.
 Code §191.5 (b)), the prosecutor must prove that you:

-- that you negligently committed an additional act (not amounting to a felony), and
+- That you negligently committed an additional act (not amounting to a felony)

 I was NOT intoxicated at the time of the collision that caused someone’s death.
 What does the prosecutor have to show to prove my guilt?

 If you are being charged under Penal Code 192(c), that is, vehicular manslaughter not involving alcohol or drugs, the prosecutor must show as follows:

 - That you drove in an unlawful way

 - That you drove in a lawful but, still, dangerous fashion